0

 common living space

-The new Aigues-Vives premises feature a spacious and bright break room with a terrace and comfortable furnishings.
-Facilities encourage recreational activities and team building: a foosball table and a ping-pong table (made in France, of course).
+The new premises in Aigues-Vives feature a spacious and bright break room with a terrace and comfortable furniture.
+Facilities are designed to encourage fun activities and team building, including table soccer and ping pong (made in France, of course).

 03.